Online M.A. in applied child and adolescent development

 - Program selection: Choose the University of Minnesota-Twin Cities campus from the drop-down menu.
 Then, choose your program: Applied Child and Adolescent Development - Child Life - MA, Applied Child and Adolescent Development - Individualized Studies - MA, or Applied Child and Adolescent Development - Infant and Early Childhood Mental Health - MA.

-- Term selection: We only accept and review applications for the fall term.
+- Term selection: We only accept and review applications for the summer term.

 - Biographical information: Complete the biographical information section.